 Now process a payment run for this account.
 When the payment completes successfully, re-enable your payment retry rules.

-If you have a payment stuck in Processing status, take the following steps below to resolve the issue:
+If you have a payment stuck in Processing status, take the steps described in the "Troubleshoot transactions stuck in Processing status" section of Electronic payment processing to resolve the issue.

 If a customer's payment method (for example, credit card or ACH) is declined during a batch payment run, the customer will have an unpaid balance.
 If the customer updates the payment method, the unpaid balance will be picked up on the next payment run.